mysterious-coding/base_entranced/README.md

 `respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the JK3 default).
 Use `respawntime -1` to make the item never return.

-Mapmakers are advised to include the `healingteam` key to healable `func_breakable`s.
+Mapmakers are advised to include the new `healingteam` key to healable `func_breakable`s.
 Because this key is missing from basejka, if the server is using custom team/class overrides, both teams are able to heal `func_breakable`s.
 For example, `healingteam 2` ensures only defense will be able to heal it. base_entranced includes hardcoded overrides for Hoth, Desert and Nar Shaddaa, which is why this bug is not noticeable there.

 Mapmakers can use the new entity `target_delay_cancel` to cancel the pending target-firing of a `target_delay`.
 This can be used to create Counter-Strike-style bomb-defusal objectives in which one team must plant a bomb, and the other team must defuse it.
 For example, an offense hack(planting the bomb) could trigger a `target_delay` for a 10 second delay for the bomb detonation, and a defense hack(defusing the bomb) could trigger a `target_delay_cancel` to cancel the explosion.

-Note that if a map includes these special features, and is then played on a non-base_entranced server, those features will obviously not work.
+Note that if a map includes these new special features, and is then played on a non-base_entranced server, those features will obviously not work.

 ####Additional control over vote-calling
 In addition to the base_enhanced vote controls, you can use these: